department-of-veterans-affairs/va.gov-team/platform/cms/authoring-experience/research/assignments-editorial-workflow/conversation-guide/README.md

 Before we start, a few things I want to mention:

-* This entire session should take about 45 minutes.
+* This entire session should take about 1 hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.

 * In this session, we want to hear your honest opinions.
 We are not testing your ability.
 We just want to improve the new CMS to better meet your needs.
 I will not be offended by any opinions you express, and I welcome your feedback.